 At A Glance

-To survive Section 101 rejections in 2025, software and AI patents must clearly show how the invention improves computer functionality, not just what it does.
+Most software patents fail under Alice because they claim abstract ideas without tying them to a concrete technical improvement.
+To overcome Alice 101 rejections in 2026, software and AI patents must clearly show how the invention improves computer functionality, not just what it does.
 This requires specific architectures, data flows, and technical effects grounded in real computing problems.

-Introduction: Why Alice Still Haunts Software Patents
+Why Alice Still Haunts Software Patents

-“Claims are rejected under 35 U.S.C. §101 as being directed to an abstract idea.”
+Claims are rejected under 35 U.S.C. §101 as being directed to an abstract idea.

 This article explains, in plain language: